India expresses disappointment over lack of support for IMF quota increase

 For this to happen, the IMF should be able to maintain its current lending capacity to meet the needs of its members as well as meet such needs should a financial crisis occur, she said.
 In this backdrop, there have been concerns about its resource adequacy, given that the 15th round of the GRQ is likely to conclude this year without any quota increase, she said.

-“This could seriously hamper the effectiveness of the IMF’s role in a crisis, as the only source which IMF could rely upon with certainty is its permanent resources, i.e. quotas,” she said, noting that the IMF was conceived as a quota-based organisation and its legal as well as economic basis is enshrined in that concept.
+"This could seriously hamper the effectiveness of the IMF's role in a crisis, as the only source which IMF could rely upon with certainty is its permanent resources, i.e. quotas," she said, noting that the IMF was conceived as a quota-based organization and its legal, as well as economic basis, is enshrined in that concept.
 Although acknowledging that the IMF's borrowed resources (New Arrangements to Borrow and Bilateral Borrowing Agreements) have played a role in building its buffer, these remain temporary and backstop arrangements, she said.

 "As such, creditor nations may themselves be in stress in a crisis and may not able to come to the aid of IMF and its wider membership, thereby rendering these buffers ineffective.
 That this category of resources is going to remain valid for 1-3 years from now, unless extended or new agreements reached, is hardly comforting," Sitharaman said.